Azure/azure-postgresql/samples/query-store/regressed-queries/README.md

 * Run your notebook

 ## Configure your database
-You need to ensure below server settings for data collection to start.
+[Query Store](https://docs.microsoft.com/en-us/azure/postgresql/concepts-query-store) in Azure Database for PostgreSQL shows you how each of your queries perform over time.
+To enable it, you will first need to configure your server parameters as follows.

-* Go into Server parameters parameters blade on Azure portal
+* Go into Server parameters blade on Azure portal
 * Set pg_qs.track_utility to on
-* Set pg_qs.query_capture_mode to top or all
+* Set pg_qs.query_capture_mode to top
 * Set pgms_wait_sampling.query_capture_mode to all

 <b>Please note that the supported versions are 9.6 and above</b>

 ## Install required libraries
 * Click on 'Install Packages' at the top of the notebook
-* Run '.\python.exe -m pip install -r full_path_to_the_requirements_file\requirements.txt in terminal window
+* Run '.\python.exe -m pip install -r full_path_to_the_requirements_file\requirements.txt' in terminal window

 ## Update your parameters
 You will need to update the parameters indicated by the following based on your needs before you run your notebook.